Modern Slavery and human trafficking statement for financial year ending 31 March 2021

 Basic rights which we expect all workers to enjoy, include:

 All GRP subsidiaries are subject to periodic audits.
 Core audit work will include an assessment of the basic working conditions of our staff.
-In addition, consideration is being given to a thematic audit of our ability to oversee controls discharged by third party suppliers.

 Corporate social responsibility